A Guide to Setting Up Family Investment Company (FIC)

 Compliance and Reporting

-Benefits of Setting Up a Family Investment Company
+Benefits of a Family Investment Company

 Potential Drawbacks and Challenges

-Double Taxation
+The Double Taxation Issue

 Costs and Complexity